RHIT-CSSE/csse304/Homework/ConvertingToCPS/ReadMe.md

 # Converting to data-typed continuation-passing style (CPS)

-This is an TEAM assignment.
+This is an PAIR assignment.
+Please work with a partner, on the coding as well as conceptual issues.

 In order for a procedure definition to be in CPS, all calls to non-primitive procedures must be in tail position, and any call to a CPS procedure must produce the final answer for the computation that involves that call.
 That is, the procedure passed as a continuation to any CPS procedure must contain all of the information necessary to complete the computation.